wentasah/novaboot/README.md

 See __\--serial__.
 There will be new options soon.

-## Reception of target's output (e.g. console) on the host system
+## Target's output reception phase

 - \-s, --serial\[=device\]

     Use serial line to control GRUB bootloader and to see the output serial output of the machine.
 The default value is `/dev/ttyUSB0`.

+See also __\--iprelay__.

 ## Termination phase